andre-st/goodreads-toolbox/likeminded.md

 #### Alternatives to consider:
 - _"I look for people who __dislike__ the same books that I do.
 I don’t have a problem finding books to read.
 What I need is someone who can warn me about the books that everyone else seems to love."_
+- current results based on stuff you already liked, model the past as identical to the future, based on who you are/were not who you want or could become (stuff that's out of your current wheelhouse but still has likeable features)

 ## Feedback